 Director of Community Engagement

 After a 37-year career in the software business, Harold Wilensky, a longtime member of CBI, has joined our staff as Director of Community Engagement.
 In this role he wants to focus on improving how we serve our members and reaching out to the unaffiliated Jewish community.
 Harold has been a member of several CBI committees over the years.
 He served on the Board of Trustees for five years, two of which were as VP of Worship.
-Harold and his wife Lauren have 3 adult children, two of which are in the tech industry and one who is a journalist for a Jewish newspaper.
+Harold and his wife Lauren have 3 adult children, two of whom are in the tech industry and one who is a journalist for a Jewish newspaper.
 Harold and Lauren enjoy live music and trying out new restaurants.

 Sarah Jew is the Education Coordinator at Congregation Beth Israel.
 Sarah has worked at CBI for 8 years, beginning as a 1st grade religious school teacher before she was hired as office staff.
 Sarah celebrated consecration, became Bat Mitzvah, and was confirmed at CBI!
 She loves working at the synagogue she grew up at and is passionate about supporting the growth of our youngest Jewish learners.
 Sarah says the best part of her job is getting to know people of all ages in the community over time and building strong relationships with them.